apmoore1/bl-19-books/README.md

 The breakdown of the performance of different models can be found at:

 1. For the 4 English Spacy models: [./benchmarking_spacy](./benchmarking_spacy/).
 In this analysis we also found how long the longest page is, based on number of characters, roughly 11,000 words.
+Even though these benchmarks are a good guide for a better estimation on the time it would take to run Spacy on the whole British Library corpus see the `More Real World Benchmarking` section in [./spacy_processing](./spacy_processing).
 License of all spacy models is [MIT](https://opensource.org/licenses/MIT).
 2. For the FastText language identification small and large models: [./benchmarking_fasttext](./benchmarking_fasttext).
 License for all tested FastText models is [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/).

 Based on these performances we are going to use: